 I had six of the finger sandwiches, one quiche, two of the red velvet brownie pieces (which was one brownie cut in half) and one scone – this was just 2sp on No Count!
-If following WW Flex, it would be about 10sp per person if you had the same amount.
+If following WW Freestyle, it would be about 10sp per person if you had the same amount.

 Take 6 slices of Warburtons medium sliced wholemeal bread and used two slices to make each of these:

 - egg mayonnaise

 I used 2 tbsp of Aldi lighter than light mayonnaise in total on all of the sandwiches (this amount is free).
 I also cut the crusts off which I have taken into account when working out the points for WW Flex.

 I used the recipe that can be found here: lovingnocount.com/no-count-crustless-quiches/ and added ham and spring onion.

 I made these the day before and cut each brownie in half.
 The recipe can be found here: lovingnocount.com/red-velvet-brownies/

 These are a real treat if you haven’t tried them yet.
 View the recipe here: lovingnocount.com/blueberry-scones/